web-native/docs/chtml/v1/scoped-js/README.md

 ## Runtime

 By design, Scoped JS parses scoped scripts immediately they land on the DOM, but runs them only after the global scope has been initialized with `document.bind()` or the `document.bindings` property.
 Newer scipts are run immediately after this global runtime initilization.
-But the runtime of an individual script can begin before the global one by calling the element's `.bind()` method or assigning to its `.bindings` property.
+But the runtime of an individual script will begin before the global one on calling the element's `.bind()` method or assigning to its `.bindings` property, or by setting the `autorun` *Boolean* attribute on the script element.

 Also, an element may receive bindings before its scoped script is appended or is ready to run.
 The element's runtime begins the first time both are available.